jleblanc64/lib-custom/README.md

 # lib-custom

-Lib Custom is a Java library for easily customizing third-party library code.
+Lib Custom is a Java library for customizing any method at runtime, whether the method is part of your codebase or external.
-It simplifies Byte Buddy usage for common use cases.

 ### Maven pom.xml
 ```xml